eugene-f02/Chess-Game/README.md

 ## Installation

 - Download this project from my github
-- Run "Chess.lnk" (Supports Windows OS only)
-- Tip: You can place "Chess.lnk" somewhere for a more convenient access
+- Go to *Setup/Debug*
+- Run *setup.exe* and follow the instructions
+- When the setup is finished, the game is accessible through the file *Chess* created on your desktop

 ## Additional Information

-- The source code is accessable through "Chess.sln" (Visual Studio is required with installed .NET framework)
+- The source code is located in *Form1.vb* and *Form2.vb* files and can be accessable through "Chess.sln", if you have Visual Studio and .NET framework installed on your computer

 ## Support